playcanvas/markdown-translator/README.md

 - The tool automatically chunks large files
 - Each chunk is processed with a small delay to avoid rate limiting
 - Very large files may take several minutes to process

+### Batch Processing

+- Use quotes around glob patterns to prevent shell expansion: `"*.md"` not `*.md`
+- The `--output-dir` option is required for batch translation
+- Large batches may take considerable time; use progress indicators to monitor
+- Failed files in a batch are reported individually without stopping the process

 ### Network Issues